-As of the January 16th, 2012 update, m-Power now supports m-Power Translate, an m-Power enhancement that brings language translation to web applications.
-This update allows developers to configure an unlimited number of languages to generated applications.
-Each time an application is compiled, m-Power will automatically create & translate additional presentation layers for each language that has been configured.
+The m-Power Translate feature allows developers to configure an unlimited number of languages to generated applications.
+Each time an application is compiled, m-Power will automatically create and translate additional presentation layers for each language that has been configured.
 Developers will have the opportunity to tweak the default translation tables for full customization.
-End-user integration is seamless as the user’s browser automatically detects which presentation layer should be displayed.
+End-user integration is seamless as the user's browser automatically detects which presentation layer should be displayed.

 - By default, m-Power supports the English language.
 To add more languages, click on the "Languages" icon referenced above.
 From here click the "Add" icon.

 - Check the interface documentation to see a full list of supported languages.
 Enter the Language Name as it will be referenced within m-Power, then add the 2 digit language code.
 If the code is not valid, the developer will be notified.Note: When a language is added, the dictionary is analyzed to add the text referenced within the Dictionary level (Table descriptions, Field descriptions, Application descriptions, etc.) into a language .xml file located in the \m-power\proddata\languages directory.
 This file is only used in development and is not needed in the production instance of m-Power. m-Power will automatically convert any phrases where the conversion is known.
 The three files are app_messages_xx.properties, app_labels_xx.properties, and app_constants_xx.properties (Where xx is the 2-digit language code).
 These files are global and contain translations for all data dictionaries.

 - The above screenshot is of the Spanish language being registered to the current data dictionary.

 - Developers are now brought to the "Work with Languages" screen, which allows one to remove languages, modify Labels, Messages, or Constants.
 Developers can also convert all presentation layers within a Data Dictionary for a specific language.